Mounting a TV on the wall

 Types of brackets

 There are many brackets from slim non moving to pull out arms so you can move the TV in any direction.
 Some are motorised and come out when you switch on your TV.
 You can also hang them from your ceiling.
-I can measure up your TV and suggest which one is the right one for you.
-Also I can supply longer cables that you may need to connect your devices and make them tidy.
+We can measure up your TV and suggest which one is the right one for you.
+Also we can supply longer cables that you may need to connect your devices and make them tidy.